mahmoud/words/drafts/myths_of_enterprise_python.md

 mentioned in Myth #7, lean, effective teams like Instagram are a common trope in Python projects, and this has certainly been our experience at eBay and PayPal.

-TODO: Honorable mention for most annoying conceit: Python is not a good language, Python programmers are just good programmers